sonkin/EmployeesByChatGPT/README.md

 - Unit test for MVC controller with use of Mockito
 - Cucumber BDD test

-See the complete list of requests to Chat GPT in a file ChatGPT.txt
+See the complete list of requests to Chat GPT in a file *ChatGPT.txt*

+File *ChatGPT_log.mht* can be downloaded and opened in browser (HTML single page format).
+It contains the complete log of ChatGPT dialog.